chadwhitacre/openpath/_posts/2024-06-20-the-historical-case-for-fair-source.md

 Bruce Perens, eagerly jumped in to help, but the parties had different motivations.
 Netscape was making a last-ditch attempt to save the business.
 ESR, jwz & co. were capitalizing on an opportunity to advance the community-minded Free Software movement.
-Along the way they realized that "Free Software" confused people, so [they changed](http://www.catb.org/~esr/open-source.html) to "[open-source software](https://opensource.com/article/18/2/coining-term-open-source-software)."
+Along the way they realized that "free software" confused people, so [they changed](http://www.catb.org/~esr/open-source.html) to "[open-source software](https://opensource.com/article/18/2/coining-term-open-source-software)."
 It worked.
 The story caught fire, and Eric and Bruce quickly formed the [Open